apinizer/management-api-docs/02-api-reference/07-credentials/crud/index.md

 ## Endpoints

 - [List Credentials](./list-credentials) - Get all credentials for a project
-- [Get Credential](./get-credential) - Get detailed information about a specific credential
 - [Create Credential](./create-credential) - Create a new credential
 - [Update Credential](./update-credential) - Update an existing credential
 - [Change Credential Password](./change-credential-password) - Change password for a credential